 Beard oil is best applied right after washing your face or showering, when the hairs are softer and your pores have opened from the heat.
 This allows the oil to better penetrate your follicles and pores – and all the better if you’ve just shampooed and conditioned.

 Though different brands may offer varying instructions, the most basic guide looks something like this: pat your beard dry and add just a few drops of oil into your hands.
-Massage into the cheeks and sideburn areas, then rub into moustache, chin and, neck in a downward motion.
+Massage into the cheeks and sideburn areas, then rub into mustache, chin and, neck in a downward motion.
 Ensure it reaches your skin and use less than you think you need because it’s all too easy to make it greasy.
 You can always add an extra drop if necessary

 Whatever type of beard you have, it’s best to begin using an oil once it’s is long enough to become unruly.
 Look for oils that aren’t too greasy – so your hands don’t feel oiled all day – which can be a problem with cheaper oils.